turmoni/9pin2supergun/README.md

 [^1]: Literally everyone seems to call this a DB15 connector, but it is actually DA15.
 [^2]: Annoyingly, they use different pinouts, with +5V being on a different pin
+[^3]: Single-letter CD32 buttons refer to the colour, LB and RB are the shoulder buttons